-This keto Salvadoran quesadilla cake (or quesadilla Salvadoreña) is a delicious, moist cake that will transport your taste buds to Central America.
+My recipe for keto Salvadoran quesadilla cake (or quesadilla Salvadoreña) is a delicious, moist cake that will transport your taste buds to Central America.

-The recipe is a type of pound cake that uses queso seco, which is a hard cheese crema (sour cream).
+The recipe is a type of pound cake that uses queso seco, which is a hard cheese and crema (sour cream).

 Queso seco is a traditional Salvadoran-style cheese that has a distinct salty funk but the cotija cheese (an aged Mexican cheese made from cow’s milk that’s named after the town of Cotija, Michoacán) or parmesan cheese can be used in its place.